mozilla/data-docs/datasets/batch_view/retention/intro.md

 not a consistent view into the behavior of first session profiles until the [`new_profile` ping][new_profile].
 This means much of the data is inaccurate before 2017-06-26.
-2. This dataset uses 4-day reporting latency to aggregate at least 99% of the data in a given submission date.
+2. This dataset uses 4 day reporting latency to aggregate at least 99% of the data in a given submission date.
 This figure is derived from the [telemetry-health measurements on submission latency][telemetry-health], with the discussion in [Bug 1407410][bug_1407410].
 This latency metric was reduced